harsharora94/Encrypting-Data-Within-SQL-Server/README.md

 3. Decryption: the current column encryption key of the column must be enclave-enabled

 [Supported Reference Link For Always Encrypted Enclaves](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-enclaves?view=sqlallproducts-allversions)

+## Show your support
+Give a ⭐️ if this project helped you!

+## Contact
+Please feel free to reach out to me **@harsharora.engineer@gmail.com** for any further queries or more info.